DANCING PANDAS

 Bibi-Khanym Mosque, Samarkand

-Uzbekistan is a country with a rich and fascinating history.
+Why visit Uzbekistan, was a question we heard from family members.
+Well, to visit Uzbekistan is to discover a country with a rich and fascinating history.
 This land has been inhabited for thousands of years, and it has been home to a variety of different cultures and civilizations.

 One of the earliest civilizations was the Sogdians (Iranians), who lived in the region from the 1st century BC to the 10th century AD.
 The Sogdians were a prosperous people who were known for their trade and their contributions to art, literature, and science.